My child has

 It depends on the extent of the cleft lip/palate.
 There are special devices available to help babies latch on and you can contact the lactation consultant to assist you.
 However, if your child has a cleft lip and palate the lactation consultant will prefer that the baby use the bottle to measure how much he or she is actually consuming and to ensure your baby is getting enough nutrition.
 If you are breastfeeding, you can pump and feed your milk to the baby from the bottle.

 The stitches are done in layers so they cannot be broken.
 They will dissolve over time.
-Your child will have to wear braces on their arms called no no's.
+Your child will have to wear braces on their arms, sometimes called no-nos.
 The braces are worn for ten days, and keep your child from bending their elbows so when they are not being supervised they can't touch their lip.

 Your pediatrician will help you determine when it's time for your child to begin eating solid foods.
 You should keep in mind that until the palate is repaired anything your child eats will often come out the nose.
 Therefore, your child needs to eat more liquefied foods that can easily pass from nasal passage.